Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 ## Passport Page

-The Passport Page is availiable to Pupil, Parent and Teacher Users.
+The Passport Page is available to Pupil, Parent and Teacher Users.

 Pupils and Parent users can access passports via the passport list page and authorised Teacher users can access passports via the Teacher pupil list page after they confirm the pupil's ID number.